You will notice the difference when you prep your rice before cooking your rice.

 - Break up the rice with your hand and reheat with a little water. …

-- Brown rice has 40% more arsenic.
+- Brown rice has 80% more arsenic.
+Be careful when substituting ingredients with rice flour products.

 - Arborio is best for risotto and rice pudding.